 English, Media Studies, or Film Studies preferred at Higher/A level or equivalent.
 Maths and English at S/Int2/N5/GCSE level are preferred.

 Access to Humanities/ Arts/ Business/ Social Sciences/ Film and Television or some Digital Media courses.
 Applications welcomed from mature students with relevant qualifications/ experience.

-Year 2 - Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
+Advanced Entry: Year 2 - Scottish Higher: BC at Advanced Higher in relevant subjects plus BB at Higher.
 A Level: BBB in relevant subjects.
-Years 2 & 3 - HNC & HND Communication with Media/ Advertising and Public Relations/ Social Sciences/ Creative Industries - TV with B in the graded unit.
+Year 2 - HNC Communication with Media/ Advertising and Public Relations/ Creative Industries - TV with B in the graded unit.
 Year 3 - HND Media Analisis/ Media & Communication with CB in the graded units.